 Goats are cheaper to buy and easier to maintain than cows, some households will prefer a goat to a cow for milk production.
 Goat milk has higher nutritional content than a cow’s milk and fetches a better price in the market.
+Additionally, people who are milk intolerant or lactose intolerant often turn to goat’s milk.
 Processed goat milk by-products like cheese and yogurt are also on high demand, making goat rearing a viable business in many parts of the world.

 Raising Goats for Pet